avishmehta68710/linkedinBot/README.md

-# LinkedinBot - Make the process of applying and getting referrals easier
+# LinkedinBot - Automating the process of applying and getting referrals easier

 ### Overview